-When underway, you can DEACTIVE the Seakeeper by pushing this button again and you will see the Gyro image stop rotating.
+When underway, you can show your friends how the Seakeeper works when ON and when OFF.
+PUSH the 2nd "lock/unlock button" and you will see the Gyro image stop rotating.
 You can go back and forth between "GYRO ON" and "GYRO OFF" by continuing to push this 2nd button...it takes maybe 10-15 seconds to respond to either action.